 Beginnings and endings are the most important parts of our stories, besides the middles!
 Each part is essential.
 Take a look at I Corinthians 12:21ff, “. . . the eye cannot say to the hand, ‘I don’t need you!’
 And the head cannot say to the feet, ‘I don’t need you!’ ” Our stories would… Read more »

 Ever read a mystery that left you flabbergasted?
 The murderer was not the suspect you had in mind.
 How did that happen?
 There wasn’t a clue—or at least not one you figured out.
 So how did the writer pull it off?
 Quite possibly they were surprised too.

-You may be familiar with the good old sandwich analogy.
+Building a Sandwich You may be familiar with the good old sandwich analogy.
 Take two pieces of bread—the beginning of the story and the ending—and layer the rest of the ingredients in between.
-This is the basic three act structure that fits almost every kind of fiction, no matter if it’s a play, a short story, or even a full length novel.
-Put simply, every story must have three basic parts: the problem; the problem gets worse; the problem gets solved.
-While the middle usually makes up the bulk of the “sandwich,” the “meat” if you will, the choice of bread on either side can make or break the story.
-A weak beginning and readers may not continue reading.
-A weak ending and they will be left feeling unsatisfied and probably won’t be back for more.
+This is the basic three act structure that fits almost every kind of fiction, no matter if it’s a play, a short… Read more »

 When I began writing, I came across this statement: “Write what you know.”
 Wise, but severely limiting if you’ve led a sheltered life.
 I reversed the adage to read, “Know what you write.”
 Even if I don’t know something from firsthand knowledge or experience, I can find out about it.